-- 6.1 A third Retained Duty system (RDS), support Officers role has been created to build on the success of initial two introduced in Wealden and Rother Boroughs.
-The role will be utilised to support and assist managers of the Lewes Borough to deliver quality training, operational audit and assurance, along with regular exercises at risk venues across the Borough. - 6.1.1 The introduction of the Station based assessment training plan (SBTAP) has been successfully rolled out to all whole-time stations.
+6.1 A third Retained Duty system (RDS), Support Officer role has been created to build on the success of initial two introduced in Wealden and Rother Boroughs.
+The role will be utilised to support and assist managers of the Lewes Borough to deliver quality training, operational audit and assurance, along with regular exercises at risk venues across the Borough.

+- 6.1.1 The introduction of the Station based assessment training plan has been successfully rolled out to all whole-time stations.
 This plan ensures all our staff are working on a rolling two year plan for training, incorporating e-learning packages and flexibility for managers.
-This plan ensures that Borough Commanders can actively monitor station based training and receive accurate up to date reports for individuals.

-- 6.1.2 We have also introduced the Fire watch crewing module to two retained duty system fire stations (RDS) this module is designed to allow RDS firefighters to access the crewing remotely via mobile phones or computer.
+This plan ensures that Borough Commanders can actively monitor station based training and receive accurate up to date reports for individuals. - 6.1.2 We have also introduced the Fire watch crewing module to the RDS fire stations.
+This module is designed to allow RDS firefighters to access the crewing remotely via mobile phones or computer.
 Changes to crewing are shown immediately and high-light whether appliances are on or off the run with the change.
 It gives the skills of firefighters, which allows for remote access and if required managers to mix crew from stations during large scale incidents or spate conditions.
-This adds to service resilience and also allows for closer scrutiny of agreed working hours, giving managers evidence to challenge should the need arise. - 6.1.3 From July this year we have introduced the new Incident Command National operational guidance (NOG).
+This adds to service resilience and also allows for closer scrutiny of agreed working hours, giving managers evidence to challenge should the need arise. - 6.1.3 We have competed the role out of the new Incident Command National operational guidance (NOG).
 This piece of work has been delivered to all operational incident commanders and firefighters across the service.
-It highlights the key areas of change in managing incidents effectively and safely and has been mandatory training for all ESFRS incident Commanders and Firefighters. - 6.1.4 In preparation for the move to the new mobilising system ESFRS have moved from the 'all informed' way of working on the radio to the use of multiple Talk groups.
-The term 'channel' was phased out after the VHF signal changed to digital and 'Talk group' is the term used for our existing and future mobilising systems.
-The first stage of this process will be the use of 3 Talk groups each for both East and West FRS.
-The Talk groups that ESFRS now use have been in place and operating since 1st July 2016.
-Crew have become familiar with and now use: OPS01 for general administrative traffic.
-OPS02 for incident related traffic and OPS03 only to be used on instruction from SCC for a major/large scale incident. - 6.1.5 The Wealden and Eastbourne Borough have delivered a dedicated Road Safety Advisor role funded for one year.
-This role has been introduced due to the number of killed and seriously injured on the Wealden Roads.
-Working with our partners this role has been able to develop a KSI plan with key deliverables around influencing driver behaviours.
+It highlights the key areas of change in managing incidents effectively and safely and has been mandatory training for all ESFRS incident Commanders and Firefighters. - 6.1.4 The Wealden and Eastbourne Borough have established a dedicated Road Safety Advisor role funded for one year.
+This role has been introduced due to the number of people killed and seriously injured on the Wealden Roads.
+Working with our partners this role has been able to develop a killed and seriously injured (KSI) plan with key deliverables around influencing driver behaviours.
 The Borough Commander works closely with Wealden District Council (WDC) and other partners and stakeholders to identify issues and areas of priority.
 The road safety group chaired by the Borough Commander report directly to the Wealden Safer Partnership and update monthly on outcomes and activities.
 A team of volunteers have been trained to work in local communities carrying out speed watch activities and other work, feeding directly into operation crackdown.
 Working with (WDC) as part of the behavioural insights team, a campaign of "we're keeping an eye on you" has been developed and rolled out.
 A number of areas have been targeted to give driver information through road side boards.
-The Governments own behavioural insights team are paying particular interest in this work as it has not been delivered anywhere else in the Country. - 6.1.6 The Community Safety Department at ESFRS has developed a number of work streams during the last 12 months to further reduce the risk of death and injury within the community, including widening the remit of safe and well visits and the continued delivery of Safety in Action.
+The Government's own behavioural insights team are paying particular interest in this work as it has not been delivered anywhere else in the Country. - 6.1.5 The Service's Community Safety Department has developed a number of work streams during the last 12 months to further reduce the risk of death and injury within the community, including widening the remit of safe and well visits and the continued delivery of Safety in Action.

-6.1.7 Assistive technology:
+6.1.6 Assistive technology: